 What is disruptive innovation?

-Coined by the late academic and consultant Clayton M. Christensen, the term ‘disruptive innovation’ refers to a new entrant into a market who eventually disrupts and outperforms the established players, and eventually transforming either the market itself or the way consumers interact with it.
+Coined by the late academic and consultant Clayton M. Christensen, the term ‘disruptive innovation’ refers to a new company entering a market, disrupting and outperforming the established players, and eventually transforming either the market itself or the way consumers interact with it.

 How does disruptive innovation work?

-The process begins with a new company addressing a gap in the market, where a segment of the population has traditionally been overlooked.
-By offering an alternative product or service that is usually more convenient and affordable, the new company is able to reach consumers who had previously been ignored.
+Disruptive innovation starts with a new company identifying a gap in the market that has been neglected, or a segment of the population that has traditionally been overlooked.
+They will then offer an alternative product or service that is usually more convenient and affordable, reaching consumers who had previously been ignored.

-Disruptive innovation views lower-performing (or less profitable) spaces as low hanging fruit for companies to gain a foothold in the market and through a process of continuous improvement and innovation, break into the competitive market that they were previously not involved with.
-Usually equipped with a better product and understanding of customer experience, the new company is able to push the established players out of the market.
+Disruptive innovation views lower-performing (or less profitable) spaces as low hanging fruit for companies to gain a foothold in the market.
+Then, through a process of continuous improvement and innovation, these companies can break into the wider competitive market.
+Usually equipped with a better product and understanding of customer experience, the company is then able to push established players out of the market.